Füreya Koral: Early life

 Füreya Koral was born in Büyükada, Istanbul.
-Her father was Mehmet Emin Paşa, a notable soldier and statesman in the Ottoman Empire and then a companion to Atatürk, her mother was Hakkiye Hanım and her grandfather was Mehmed Şakır Paşa, an Ottoman statesman and historian.
-Like her aunts Fahrelnissa Zeid, Aliye Berger and Ayşe Erdem, and her uncle Cevat Şakir Kabaağaçlı (the Fisherman of Halicarnassus), Koral was an enthusiast for music, painting and literature.
+Her father was Mehmet Emin Paşa, a notable soldier and statesman in the Ottoman Empire and then a companion to Atatürk, her mother was Hakkiye Hanım, and her grandfather was Mehmed Şakır Paşa, an Ottoman statesman and historian.
+Like her aunts Fahrelnissa Zeid, Aliye Berger, and Ayşe Erdem, and her uncle Cevat Şakir Kabaağaçlı (the Fisherman of Halicarnassus), Koral was an enthusiast of music, painting, and literature.

-She studied at the Lycée Notre Dame de Sion in Istanbul and received a diploma from a private Jewish High School in 1928.
-She then enrolled at the Department of Philosophy at the Istanbul University Faculty of Literature in 1929 but her father's illness and mandatory retirement forced her to quit university before graduating as the family's financial situation deteriorated.
+She studied at the Lycée Notre Dame de Sion in Istanbul and graduated from a private Jewish High School in 1928.
+She then enrolled at the Department of Philosophy at the Istanbul University Faculty of Literature in 1929, but her father's illness and mandatory retirement forced her to quit university before graduating as the family's financial situation deteriorated.

 In 1930, she moved to Bursa after marrying a farm owner named Selahattin Karacagil.
-The couple divorced in 1932 and in 1935 she remarried to Kılıç Ali, a close friend of Mustafa Kemal Atatürk.
+The couple divorced in 1932, and in 1935 she remarried to Kılıç Ali, a close friend of Mustafa Kemal Atatürk.
 After Atatürk's death, the couple moved back to Istanbul.

 Immediately after helping her aunt, artist Fahrelnissa Zeid, open her first solo exhibition in her home at the Ralli Apartment Block in 1945, Füreya was diagnosed with tuberculosis.
-She started treatment at the [tasis) Sanatorium in Switzerland, where she took painting lessons from a Polish artist.
+She started treatment at a sanatorium in Switzerland, where she took painting lessons from a Polish artist.